 -taking your supplements,

--Catching IT talkingThe best reminders are questions... have you done that today?
+-Catching the dark wolf talkingThe best reminders are questions… have you done that today?

-In this article I'll probably talk a little more about projects.
+In this article I’ll talk a little more about projects.

-If you put a big ball of wax in the sink, the water won't be able to drain.
-Unless you melt the whole ball of wax, the water will sit in the sink until you do.
+If you put a big ball of wax in the sink, the water won’t be able to drain.
+Unless you melt the whole ball of wax, the water will sit in the sink until you melt the ball completely.

 Once you’ve pulled out enough yarn, the water drains through the now loose and cushy ball.

-There are projects that are pie in the sky, and don't move... ever.
+And then there are projects that are pie in the sky, and won’t move… ever.

 Real projects go through seven stages to completion.

 Here are the stages of a project I learned in Landmark.

 - Remember / Forget